DeekshaKarkada/Language-Translation-for-Hi-Kn/README.md

-# Language-Translation using mT5 pre trained transformer for two under resourced languages Hindi and Kannada, Data for which is available on OPUS - https://object.pouta.csc.fi/OPUS-NLLB/v1/moses/hi-kn.txt.zip
+# Language-Translation using mT5 pre trained transformer

+The translation was performed for two under resourced languages Hindi and Kannada, data for which is available on OPUS - https://object.pouta.csc.fi/OPUS-NLLB/v1/moses/hi-kn.txt.zip